twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFONTPROPERTIESFORM** – Displays a dialog where you can modify or view properties for the font.
 * **TFONTSETTINGSFORM** – Displays a dialog where you can change various settings for the font.
 * **TFONTTABLESFORM** – Shows a list of tables in the font.
 * **TFONTTESTFORM** – Used when testing desktop fonts (not web fonts).
-Default text in `mmFontTest` is the program name, uppercase, lowercase and numbers.
+Default text in `mmFontTest` (multiline editable text field) is the program name, uppercase, lowercase and numbers.
 * **TFORMADDANCHOR** (version 7.0 & above) – Used when adding anchors in the font.
 * **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Displays a dialog where you can configure settings for the OpenType Designer.
 * **TFORMULAFORM** – Formula for Constructing Composite Glyph (anchor based).